Dr Frances Hillier-Brown

 (email at email@example.com)

-Frances previously worked at Teesside University on the systematic review of food, nutrition and physical activity determinants of weight gain as part of the World Cancer Research Fund Systematic Literature Review (SLR) Centre, and the systematic review of the effect of diet on learning and performance of school aged children, funded by the Food Standards Agency (FSA).
-She transferred to Durham University in October 2008 to continue leading the Community Challenge Project, a three-year FSA-funded programme aimed at promoting healthy diets and levels of physical activity in adults living in the Tees Valley.
+Frances is a research associate in public health nutrition whose research interests include dietary and physical activity assessment, behaviour change, intervention evaluation and health inequalities.
+She joined Durham University in October 2008 having previously worked at Teesside University on the systematic review of food, nutrition and physical activity determinants of weight gain as part of the World Cancer Research Fund Systematic Literature Review (SLR) Centre, and the systematic review of the effect of diet on learning and performance of school aged children, funded by the Food Standards Agency (FSA).
+At Durham University she has worked on the Community Challenge Project, a three-year FSA-funded programme aimed at promoting healthy diets and levels of physical activity in adults living in the Tees Valley and the NIHR funded project titled Tackling Inequalities in Obesity, comprising of two systematic reviews of the effectiveness of public health interventions at reducing socio-economic inequalities in obesity amongst children and adults.

 Medicine, Pharmacy and Health, School of